-Rename the duplicate with your name and "3d arm".
+Rename the duplicate with your name and "3d arm, wall piece, then your name".

 Open the project.
-Make a copy of the piece, flip it vertically, and raise it 7.5 off the workplane like this:
+Make a copy of the piece, flip it vertically, and move it so that the pieces are 72 mm in length like this: